Google Launches Antigravity: An Agent-First Coding Platform Built on VS Code Fork

 3

-Antigravity offers two distinct usage modes tailored to different development workflows.
-The default Editor view provides a traditional Integrated Development Environment experience, similar to competitors like Cursor and GitHub Copilot, with an AI agent operating from a side panel.
+The platform offers two distinct usage modes.
+The default Editor view provides a traditional Integrated Development Environment experience similar to competitors like Cursor and GitHub Copilot, with an AI agent positioned in a side panel.
+The innovative Manager view, however, is specifically designed for controlling multiple agents simultaneously, allowing them to work autonomously across different workspaces in parallel

 1